mstksg/inCode/copy/entries/control-intro.md

 the laws governing force, gravity, water, pressure, potential energy, friction, turbulence, hamster physiology ... all of that stuff.
-You memorized all of the equations, because that's what Physics is all about, right?[^itisnt]
+You memorized all of the equations, because that's what Physics is all about, right?[^itsnot]

-[^itisnt]: It isn't
+[^itsnot]: It's not

 So, you whip out your precious equations (which you hold to be worth at least the $200,000 you spent to learn them).
-Sure enough, you have enough equations in your toolbelt to describe and model the physical system almost perfectly.
+Sure enough, you have enough equations in your tool belt to describe and model the physical system almost perfectly.
 There are some constants you need to figure out --- the friction on the platforms, for example, or the width of your pipes --- and after that, given the weight of the load, the water pressure per degree of knob twist (which may